 A financial analysis of the biogas plants then proved that this technology produced a large amount of natural gas equivalent, and also provided financial profits to those who constructed them.
 However, a problem soon arose.
 How could rural farmers be expected to afford the lump sum payment necessary for the construction of the digester?

 A microfinance institution was then theorized that would provide the upfront capital to construct these plants, who would then lease these plants to rural farmers.
 These rural farmers would repay the lease over a five year term and would benefit from the opportunity cost from synthesizing their own fuel.
 A financial analysis of the borrower and the institution determined that both parties would benefit financially from the institution, with borrowers experiencing profits in year 1 and the institution achieving self-sufficiency in year 7.

 The final section reports the impacts and final results that this institution could potentially have on the country of Ukraine.
 First, it evaluates the amount of carbon dioxide offsets generated by these digesters.
 Second, it values these carbon offsets by using the market price of Emission Reduction Units (ERUs) to identify a potential funding opportunity for the institution.
 Finally, it measures the total amount of natural gas that all digesters in operation would generate and its impact on Ukraine’s importation of natural gas from foreign countries.

 Cole, Justin, "Fueling Ukraine’s Future: Using Microfinance as a Tool for Reducing Energy Dependency and Changing Lives" (2011).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 283.

 Creative Commons License